storacha/RFC/rfc/github-org-migration.md

     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [wrangler-action](https://github.com/web3-storage/wrangler-action)
     - Zero-config Cloudflare Workers deployment using Wrangler and GitHub Actions.
-    - [ ] Check if this is being used in any of main repos
+It's being used on some repos liked `reads` and `freeway`.
+More [here](https://github.com/search?q=org%3Aweb3-storage%20wrangler-action&type=code).
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [add-to-web3](https://github.com/web3-storage/add-to-web3)